rust-lang/book/src/ch13-02-iterators.md

 ### Using Closures that Capture Their Environment

-Many iterator adapters take closures as arguments, and commonly the closures we’ll specify as arguments to iterator adapters will be closures that capture their environment.
+Many iterator adaptors take closures as arguments, and commonly the closures we’ll specify as arguments to iterator adaptors will be closures that capture their environment.

 For this example, we’ll use the `filter` method that takes a closure.
 The